 - Research SEO and demand - Research the topic @UserName - Interview the knowledge holder within the company (@UserName) - Create a draft for the article - Review the draft with the knowledge holder - Request visuals @UserName - Request images for WP and Social Media @UserName - Approve the article with your lead @UserName - Proofreading - Publication

-This humble assembly of checklists barely scratches the surface of what you can streamline and simplify with a cleverly put together set of context-rich guidelines.
+This humble assembly of checklists barely scratches the surface of what you can streamline and simplify with a cleverly put together set of context-rich Jira templates.
 I’ll make sure to keep this list updated with new checklist templates.
 Still, I’ll need a bit of your help.
 So, feel free to share your ideas in the comments section below.

 Can you make checklists or checklist templates in Jira?

 Jira does not have checklist or checklist templates functionality by default.
 You can download a checklist add-on like Smart Checklist for Jira from the Atlassian Marketplace to add this functionality to your Jira instance.